adityapatkar/NoaaProducer/README.md

 GitHub Actions provides detailed logs for each workflow execution.
 You can monitor the deployment process and troubleshoot any issues that arise directly from the GitHub repository interface.

----

-Remember to replace or modify any placeholders or file paths as needed to match your project's specific configuration.
-The above instructions assume a familiarity with GitHub, Docker, AWS services, and GitHub Actions workflows.

 ## Contributions

 We welcome contributions to the ClimaStream project.
 Please feel free to submit issues and pull requests.